GUESTS ONLINE

 the US national organization of Amateur Radio operators.

-I became interested in Amateur Radio in the late 1970‘s after discovering ways of transmitting signals to a medium wave radio when I was about 11 years old - although I only transmitted a few meters it was the start of the radio bug for me.
+I became interested in Amateur Radio in the 1970‘s after discovering ways of transmitting signals to a medium wave radio as a young boy - although I only transmitted a few meters it was the start of the radio bug for me.
 I was under 10 years old!!

 I was living very close to the Arfon VHF voice repeater (GB3AR) and I could receive its signal on an old broadcast receiver.
 I heard Radio Amateurs for the first time and I wanted to know more.
 Still it took me until 1988 to finally get licensed.

 Over the years I’ve played with many areas of radio technology including television transmission and slow scan television.
-I ran a packet radio node for a while and worked on a double speed packet modem design, but sadly packet radio sort of died a death when the Internet became popular.
-But still its nice to know that the work that Radio Amateurs were doing lead to things like GPRS and mobile Internet.
+I ran a packet radio node and worked on my own double speed packet modem design, but sadly packet radio sort of died a death when the Internet became popular.
+But still its nice to know that the work that Radio Amateurs were doing contributed to things like GPRS and mobile Internet.
 What would the world do without us? !!

-I am also a member of the Norman Lockyer Observatory Society and have a keen interest in Solar observations and their relationship with radio wave propagation, climate change and other weather phenomena.
+I am also a member of the Norman Lockyer Observatory Society and have a keen interest in Solar observations and their relationship with radio wave propagation, climate change and other weather phenomena as well as meteor detection.

-In 1997 my brother (also licensed) and I experimented with an early PTT VoIP program called “Pow Wow”.
-Those early experiments kindled a technical interest in linking radio via the internet.
-At that time we still used dial up modems!! - Since 2003 I run a UHF Internet gateway in Exeter City (430.050 Mhz / 94.8PL)
+In 1997 my brother (also licensed) and I experimented with an early VoIP program called “Pow Wow”.
+Those early experiments kindled a technical interest in linking radios via the internet.
+At that time we still used dial up modems!! - But interest grew and since 2003 I have operated a UHF Internet gateway in Exeter City (430.050 Mhz)

 My Present Station Setup: